-The Master Gardener Volunteer Course, on average, requires at least 6 hours of weekly time commitment from February through August 2016 (including some weekend hours).
+The Master Gardener Volunteer Course, on average, requires at least 6 hours of weekly time commitment from February through August 2017 (including some weekend hours).
 In addition to studying and attending class, the course also requires a minimum of 24 community volunteer service hours to be certified as a Master Gardener Volunteer.
-Students are also expected to continue in the volunteer program for a minimum of 3 years.
+Students are also expected to continue in the volunteer program for a minimum of three years.
 Please consider this commitment before you sign up for the program.

-- February 24 Master Gardener Volunteer Orientation
+- Master Gardener Volunteer Orientation

-- March 9 Plant Anatomy and Taxonomy
+- Plant Anatomy and Taxonomy

-- March 30 Soils and Composting
+- Soils and Composting

-- April 13 School Gardens/Teaching Children
+- School Gardens/Teaching Children

-- April 27 Introduction to Plant Diseases
+- Introduction to Plant Diseases

-- May 18 Introduction to Weed ID and Invasive Plants
+- Introduction to Weed ID and Invasive Plants

-- May 25 Tree & Shrub Planting and Pruning
+- Tree Planting and Pruning

-- June 8 Introduction to Vegetables, Vegetable Diseases, Insects
+- Introduction to Vegetables, Vegetable Diseases, Insects

-- June 22 Perennial Flowers
+- Perennial Flowers

-- July 27 Organic Techniques
+- Organic Vegetable Techniques